TechGrounds-Cloud8/cloud8-archana-sekarr/week 1/Day3_LINUX/LNX-07/bashscript.md

 - echo $NAME  - shows variables that are on the terminal
 - $NAME - reading the variable
 - PATH variable - It contains an ordered list of paths.
 It specifies the directories to be searched to find a command.
 Absolute path does not have to be specified when you run this command.
 The default systemwide PATH value is specified in the */etc/profile* file.
+- i(insert mode) in vi - to start typing text
 - exit -  to close vi
 - :wq - command is used to save the changes in vi
 - '=': to assign a variable